mrmyothet/google-it-automation/troubleshooting/README.md

 head -50 contacts.csv | tail -25 | tail -12 | head -6 | head -3 | ./import.py --server test
 # Import error
 ```

+---

+### Terms and definitions

+- **Binary search:** A search algorithm used to find a specific item in a sorted list or array by repeatedly dividing the search space in half until the desired item is found or determined to be absent
+- **Bisecting:** Dividing in two, also a Git command
+- **Debuggers:** Tools that follow the code line by line, inspect changes in variable assignments, interrupt the program when a specific condition is met, and more
+- **Debugging:** The process of identifying, analyzing, and removing bugs in the actual code of a system in the application
+- **Linear search:** The process of searching each line of data until the desired data entry is located
+- **Observer effect:** The idea that observing a phenomenon alters the phenomenon
+- **System calls:** The calls that the programs running on our computer make to the running kernel
+- **Troubleshooting:** The process of solving any kind of problem in the system running the application